Ingredient

 Because natural dietary intake is often too low to deliver therapeutic effects, supplementation provides higher, clinically validated doses.

-Human clinical studies commonly use 500 mg per day of quercetin for immune and antioxidant support, with some studies exploring higher doses (up to 1000 mg) for reducing inflammation and allergy symptoms.
+Human clinical studies commonly use 500 mg per day for immune and antioxidant support, with some studies exploring higher doses (up to 1000 mg) for reducing inflammation and allergy symptoms.

 Quercetin in Detail